-- The contractor will be reimbursed for actual expenses incurred as allowed in the Contract Budget and Work plan. - All claims for payment submitted by the contractor pursuant to this agreement shall be submitted to the State no later than 30 days after the end of the quarter for which reimbursement is being claimed. - Quarterly claims for payment will not be paid until all required progress reports for that period are submitted and deemed acceptable by Spinal Cord Injury Research Program staff. - The final claim for payment will be paid following the acceptance and approval of the final progress report. - In no event shall the amount received by the contractor exceed the amount approved by the State.
+• The contractor will be reimbursed for actual expenses incurred as allowed in the Contract Budget and Work plan.

-- 3. The grant contractor will be required to submit the following progress reports to the Department of Health at the address above and, in the future, through the Grants Gateway: - Written progress reports in accordance with the forms and formats provided by the SCI Research Program, no later than 30 days after the end of each reporting period. - A final cumulative progress report in accordance with the forms and formats provided by the SCI Research Program, no later than 60 days after the end of the contract term.
+- All claims for payment submitted by the contractor pursuant to this agreement shall be submitted to the State no later than 30 days after the end of the quarter for which reimbursement is being claimed. - Quarterly claims for payment will not be paid until all required progress reports for that period are submitted and deemed acceptable by Spinal Cord Injury Research Program staff. - The final claim for payment will be paid following the acceptance and approval of the final progress report. - In no event shall the amount received by the contractor exceed the amount approved by the State. - 3.
+The grant contractor will be required to submit the following reports to the Department of Health at the address above or, if requested by the Department, through the Grants Gateway: - Written progress reports in accordance with the forms and formats provided by the Extramural Grants Administration, no later than 30 days after the end of each reporting period. - A final cumulative progress report in accordance with the forms and formats provided by the Extramural Grants Administration, no later than 60 days after the end of the contract term.